-Donation stations can be set one up in other places too – a small office, local school or church.
+Donation stations can be set up in other places too – a small office, local school, or church.

 To raise money, work with the above-mentioned partners, especially pet shops, for shoppers to donate a small amount at their check out.

-Finally, you could ask your partners (vet clinics, pet shops, businesses), to highlight your animal shelter as “the cause they support” and have the “donate” buttons on their websites.
+Finally, you could ask your partners (vet clinics, pet shops, businesses) to highlight your animal shelter as “the cause they support” and have your “donate” buttons on their websites.

 6. Pet Coffee Shop Day

-If there aren’t that many parks in your area if it’s rainy and cold, or you just want to switch it up a bit, get in touch with a local coffee shop.
+If there aren’t that many parks in your area or you just want to switch it up a bit, get in touch with a local coffee shop.
 When selecting the coffee shop in which you’ll organize the event, make sure it’s spacious enough for pets and humans (ideally with an outside space).